sivarohith1576/MarapureddySivaRohithReddytest/README.md

 Back end:-

-1\.It is interacꢀon between server and database.
+1\.It is interaction between server and database.

 2\.When server search in database for data.